penalara/engineInputGHCFile/schema-doc/ghc-definitions-incompatibilities.md

 engineInputGHCSchema#/definitions/incompatibilities
 ```

-Contains teacher's incompatibilities about sessions assignation and rests times.
+It contains the teacher's incompatibilities on the allocation of class units and rest periods.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |